bediger4000/heapcount/README.md

 knowing how to permute N integers, and knowing enough about heap properties and implementations to use a Go slice as the underlying data storage.

+The problem as I solved it seems large for a whiteboard interview.
+I suppose the candidate could block it out on a whiteboard, with "TBD" or just a sketch of the code in functions for permutations and heap-ordering-checking.

+It's definitely more than a "[Medium]"